rookflying/vim_vim/README.md

 ## Note

 If configuraion files(~/.vimrc,~/.vim) exist before running the script, the script will rename them to ~/.vimrc_former and ~/.vim_former.
 So, don't worry about your old configuration.
+You can config vim on your own by downloading plugins to ~/.vim/bundle.

 ## C++ coding

 Omnicppcomplete plugin (code autocomplete plugin) already works on STL source code.
 To make it also work on your own code, you need to run ctags_command, which can be found in this repo, at the root directory of your project.

+## Nerdtree

+Ctrl+N to show the directory.

+Some operations:

+- o: open the directory.
+- i: open file horizontally.
+- s: open file vertically.
+- Ctrl+w(double-click): switch cursor to different file.

+## Taglist

+Ctrl+M to show functions.